lingsamuel/Nymph/README.md

 ## Flag Operator

+Flag operators add flags to properties.

+All available flags:

+- `$keep`: Indicates property shouldn't be removed.
+- `$keep-ref`: Indicates property value should exactly same as a reference.

+Flags won't change any operator behavior, it only raises warnings if violates flag semantics.

 ### `$keep`

 Type: `Enum`.

-`$keep` marks a property is required by this plugin.
+`$keep` operator also is a *flag*.

+Property has `$keep` flag indicates that the plugin requires its existence to work properly and shouldn't be removed by other plugins.

-Note that `$keep` operator won't reject `$remove` or `$strategy=replace` operator, only raise warnings if violated.
+Note that `$keep` flag won't reject `$remove` or `$strategy=replace` operator, only raise warnings if violated.

 Available values:
-- exist (default): This prevents or warning any plugins wants to remove this property.
+- exist (default): This flag warning if any plugin wants to remove this property.
+- none: This flag raise warning if any plugin wants to add this property.
 - ref: Meaningless.
 See [`$keep-ref`](#keep-ref).
 If `ref` is set, a `$keep-ref` operator must be set, too.

 #### `$keep-ref`

 Type: `Reference`.

-This mark indicates the final value of this property should be same as the given reference.
+This flag indicates the final value of this property should be same as the given reference.

 ### `$list-keep`

-This adds `$keep` mark to the matched elements.
+This adds `$keep` flag to the matched elements.

-Note that `$keep` operator won't reject `$list-mutate` or `$strategy-list=replace` operator, only raise warnings if violated.
+Note that `$keep` flag won't reject `$list-mutate` or `$strategy-list=replace` operator, only raise warnings if violated.

 ### `$list-keep-ref`